 That marriage is a good gift, is the consistent witness of Scripture: consider the Song of Songs, Jesus’ teaching on marriage (Matthew 19:4-6), Paul’s teaching of marriage (e.g. Ephesians 5:22-33), etc. This is because marriage is a picture of the ultimate marriage, the relationship between Christ and His church (Ephesians 5:32).
 In other words, every Christian marriage should mirror and picture something of the relationship that the church has with Christ.
 Some aspects of this are described in Ephesians 5:22-30.

 Not a command for everyone

 However, nowhere in Scripture is marriage commanded for God’s people.
 Indeed, in Matthew 19:11-12, Jesus says that certain people won’t get married, including those who choose not to for the sake of the kingdom.
 Paul also takes a similar view in 1 Corinthians 7:8: “To the unmarried and widows I say: It is good for them to stay unmarried as I am.”

 Therefore, not every man or woman must get married.
 It is a good gift from God, and it does help in the service of our Lord; but Paul also says “a married man is concerned about the affairs of this world – how he can please his wife – and his interests are divided” (1 Corinthians 7:33-34).
 So, there is a tension for those who are married.
 But those who don’t marry are freed from this tension, they are “concerned about the Lord’s affairs” (1 Corinthians 7:32).

-However, every Christian/the church, is currently betrothed/engaged to Christ (2 Corinthians 11:2); and the church will one day be married to Christ (Revelation 19:6-9), in the marriage that is of ultimate significance.
+However, the church as a whole, consisting of all Christians worldwide, is currently betrothed/engaged to Christ (2 Corinthians 11:2); and the church will one day be married to Christ (Revelation 19:6-9), in the marriage that is of ultimate significance.